 Her senior year was particularly memorable as she averaged 4.62 kills per set, which is the third-highest figure in SMU single-season history.
 Falls ended the year ranked 40th in the nation in kills per set and was also named to the SMU Invitational and Fremont Investment and Loan Invitation all-tournament teams.

 Falls graduated from SMU in 2005 with a degree in business management and a minor in psychology.
-Following her college career, Falls played professionally played professional in France for Lyon Saint Fons Volley from August 2005 to May 2006.
+Following her college career, Falls played professionally in France for Lyon Saint Fons Volley from August 2005 to May 2006.